 MDMA and mood

-Heavy MDMA use is associated with chronic depression, anxiety with panic, and psychosis.
+Heavy MDMA use can cause chronic depression, anxiety with panic, and psychosis.
 Animal studies point to low serotonin levels caused by brain damage from MDMA.
 A few small studies and animal studies report successful treatment of this condition with serotonin-boosting medications, such as Prozac (fluoxetine).

 Managing Phencyclidine Use Disorder and Other Hallucinogen Use Disorder